1. Put the Pellets Directly on the Charcoal

-All you have to do is take 5-10 pellets and put them on the lit charcoal and then close the lid.
+All you have to do is take a handful of pellets and put them on the lit charcoal and then close the lid.
 The result will be thin blue smoke that lasts for 45-60 minutes.

 Note: I also added some wood chips because some folks question if they can add wood chips directly to the charcoal too.

-The reason people are worried about adding pellets and wood chips directly to the lit charcoal is because they may catch on fire/combust initially – which is totally normal.
+The reason people question this concept is because they may catch on fire or combust initially – which is totally normal.

 A lot of people and even products will tell people to soak wood chips in water – which is a complete waste of time.
 Soaking pellets on the other hand will entirely ruin the structural integrity of the pellet.